 When you have a question, it may be tempting to just ask another student, or staff or faculty, rather than taking the time to look it up yourself.
 Keep in mind that these folks are often spread thin doing other tasks.
 While they are certainly available for advice and support, make an effort to check the website or manual first for routine matters.
-For example, you should not be asking your faculty advisor for readily available information- like when the course add deadline is - when it posted several places on the Penn and Wharton websites and tacked on the bulletin board.
+For example, you should not be asking your faculty advisor for readily available information - like when the course add deadline is - when it posted several places on the Penn and Wharton websites and you receive an email reminder from the Doctoral Program office about it.